West Palm Beach Father's Rights Lawyer

-At Matthew Lane & Associates, P.A., we are dedicated to protecting father’s rights.
+At the Lane Law Firm, P.A., we are dedicated to protecting father’s rights.
 Our Palm Beach County men’s rights lawyer has more than three decades of experience providing vigorous representation to clients in family law matters.
 Our firm is dedicated to making a concrete and positive difference in our clients’ lives.

 Florida law recognizes that children deserve ongoing relationships with both parents.
 Both parents deserve to share in the rights, responsibilities, and joy of raising their children.
 Under Florida law, both fathers and mothers stand on equal footing with regard to child custody and parenting rights.

 Courts recognize the importance of maintaining a close father-child relationship for the children’s well-being.
 In fact, studies show that children do better in school and have fewer behavioral issues when fathers are actively involved in their lives.Experienced Legal Advocacy · Dedicated to Protecting Father’s Rights

 If you are a father facing divorce or paternity proceedings, we can guide you through the process.

 We understand and appreciate the issues that men face in fighting to play an active role in the lives of their children, and are committed to protecting fathers’ parental rights.

 Whether you are seeking primary custody, a custody, increased visitation rights, or permission to relocate with your children, we will work with you to attain your goals.
 We draw on extensive trial experience and a wealth of in-depth legal knowledge to advocate for men’s rights and interestsFlorida Law Concerning Father’s Rights